SourcePointUSA/android-cmp-app/README.md

             .build();
 ```

-## Set a Property Group Id
+## Set a Privacy Manager Id for the Property Group

 Property groups allow your organization to group properties together in order to simplify configurations for  mass campaigns and updates.
-In order to use a Property Group Id, you should edit the SDK configuration object as follows:
+In order to use a `Privacy Manager Id for the Property Group`, you should edit the SDK configuration object as follows:

 Kotlin
 ```kotlin